thoughtspot/thoughtspot.github.io/_admin/data-modeling/edit-model-file.md

     If you receive an error message upon uploading the file, check that it does not include any multi-byte characters (for example, Japanese or other multi-byte language characters).
-If it does, you'll need to download the file again and make your edits using vi or vim.
+If it does, you must download the file again and make your edits using vi or vim.

     If you choose to remove all the rows you have not changed from